amri-tah/Amazon-Reviews-Sentiment-Analysis/README.md

 ## Usage

-1. Explore and run Jupyter notebook `B8_Amazon.ipynb` folder for data analysis and model development.
+1. Explore and run Jupyter notebook `B8_Amazon.ipynb` in the `notebooks` folder for data analysis and model development.

 2. Execute Python scripts in the `reviewscrapper.py` for web scraping.